 There are formulas or functions (in excel) to calculate the present value of the cash flows.
 These formulas do not separately require the calculation of the discount factor.
 Yet many analysts prefer to use the discount factor formula to get its values.

 It is because they want to see the impact of compounding more clearly for each period.
 Further, the analyst uses discount factors if they want more clarity in the NPV when carrying financial modeling in Excel.
 Also, using the discount factor formula makes it easier to verify the DCF results.

-The discount factor decreases as the number of years increases, because of the effect of compounding that builds over time.
+The discount factor decreases as the number of years increases because of the effect of compounding that builds over time.
 Such a concept of discount factor helps a great deal in understanding the nature of cash flows.
-So, more extended the period of cash flow, lower will be the discount factor.
+So, the more extended the period of cash flow, the lower will be the discount factor.

 In excel, the discount factor is a substitute for the XNPV or XIRR functions.
-If we have the discount factor values, we can quickly and manually calculate the present values.
+We can quickly and manually calculate the present values if we have the discount factor values.

-The use of discount factor also makes modeling more accurate.
+The use of the discount factor also makes modeling more accurate.
 With a discount factor, one could specify the number of days in a period for which one wants the results.
-For example, if an analyst wants to consider the impact for only 85 days, then he or she can do so.
+For example, if an analyst wants to consider the impact for only 85 days, then they can do so.

 Discount Factor Formula

 Following is the discount factor formula – 1 / (1 x (1 + Discount Rate) ^ Period Number)